citusdata/citus_docs/develop/migration_mt_query.rst

 Prepare Application for Citus
 =============================

 Once the distribution key is present on all appropriate tables, the application needs to include it in queries.
+The following steps should be done using a copy of the application running in a development environment, and testing against a Citus back-end.
+After the application is working with Citus we'll see how to migrate production data from the source database into a real Citus cluster.

 Add distribution key to queries
 -------------------------------

 To execute queries efficiently for a specific tenant, Citus needs to route them to the appropriate node and run them there.
-Thus every query must identify which tenant it involves.
+Thus **every query must identify which tenant it involves**.
 For simple select, update, and delete queries this means that the *where* clause must filter by tenant id.

 * Application code and any other ingestion processes that write to the tables should be updated to include the new columns.
 * Running the application test suite against the modified schema on Citus is a good way to determine which areas of the code need to be modified.